Engelskmannsbrygga

 Heidi Kristiansen

-Heidi lives in Lofoten and works in Henningsvær.
-She share a glass studio in Engelskmannsbrygga with Mette Paalgard.
+Heidi is co-founder and owner of the glass studio Kristiansen & Paalgard in Engelskmannsbrygga with Mette Paalgard.

 Quote: “Through a rigorous transformation with references, Heidi Kristiansen refers to the history of sculpture in a material that is difficult to master.”